galen-elfert/rmatcher/README.md

 # rmatcher
-OpenCV for locating resistors in a pile
+OpenCV for locating resistors in a pile.

+Requires opencv, numpy, and matplotlib python packages.

+To recreate the conda environment:

+`conda env create -f environment.yml`

 ## labeller.py
 A tool for marking locations of resistors in an image, storing them in a csv.